Science Communication & Bionics

 The degree programme takes seven half-year semesters; the first two of which present the basics of science and communication.
-In a later summer semester (usually the sixth or maybe forth semester) students go out to a company, research institution or a partner university to gain experience and extend their horizons.
+In a later summer semester (usually the sixth or maybe fourth semester) students go out to a company, research institution or a partner university to gain experience and extend their horizons.
 After this the students deepen their understanding of the subject, finishing with a research thesis in their seventh semester.

-Our Science Communication & Bionics students will be able to enter many careers in the following areas:
+The future Science Communicators we are training will be able to enter many careers in the following areas:

 - Public relations departments in universities, extramural research institutes, government organisations or companies

 - Communications offices in NGOs, unions and lobby groups